Charles Armand Tuffin, marquis de la Rouërie: American Revolution

 In January 1777, La Rouërie embarked from France to join the Americans in their fight for independence.
-His ship the Morris, was attacked by three British ships on its arrival in April.
+His ship, the Morris, was attacked by three British ships on its arrival in April.
 It sank in Chesapeake Bay, but La Rouërie succeeded in getting to shore with only three surviving servants.

 Under George Washington's orders, he became Colonel Armand and recruited volunteers which he paid from his own pocket.
 Pulaski's Legion, initially named after its commander, was renamed the First Partisan Corps (or Armand's Partisan Corps or Armand's Legion) after Pulaski's death at the end of 1779.
 Made up of infantry and cavalry, this corps of foreign volunteers fluctuated between three and five companies strong.

 Promoted to a General on 25 June 1778, La Rouërie took part in the battles of New York, Monmouth, Short Hills, Brandywine, Whitemarsh, the Campaign in Virginia, and the Siege of Yorktown.
 In 1781, Colonel Armand returned to France to re-equip his troops, and was there made a Knight of the Order of Saint-Louis.
 On 26 March 1783, he was made a brigadier general in the American Army, though he left the American Army on 25 November that year.
 He returned to France in the summer of 1784.
 He retained his friendship with Washington after leaving America and the two continued to correspond.
-La Rouërie was also made a member of the Society of the Cincinnatis French chapter.
+La Rouërie was also made a member of the Society of the Cincinnati French chapter.

 Early French Revolution

 In 1785 La Rouërie married Louise-Caroline Guérin, Marquise de Saint-Brice, a wealthy aristocrat.
 Shortly afterwards she developed mental illness and was treated by doctor Valentin Chevetel.
-Chevetel's help was not enough and La Rouëries wife died months later.
+Chevetel's help was not enough and La Rouërie’s wife died months later.

 In the time leading to the French Revolution, La Rouërie declared himself a champion of the nobility and parliament of Brittany, which was struggling against the central court at Versailles.
 He was one of 12 deputies sent to the king in 1787 to petition for restoration of the province's privileges.
 In 1788 he gave up his military career when he rejected a command offered by Louis XVI, out of opposition to the king's suppression of liberties which the kingdom of France had accorded Brittany on their union, and was imprisoned as a result in the Bastille on 14 July that year.
 He was freed a month later but would give up his former ideals.
 At first, he welcomed the Revolution which soon followed, but at the Estates General of 1789 he was indignant at seeing the Breton nobility succumb to the demands of the Third Estate.
 Excited to resistance, he provoked a refusal to send representatives to the Estates General, saying that he did not want those of the ancient nobility to bend over themselves to become a double representation of the people.
 This helped lead to the creation of the Breton Association.